Miskovice: Sights

+Near Bylany is the Spring of Saint Adalbert, which supplied Kutná Hora with drinking water in the Middle Ages.
+Above the spring stands the Chapel of St. Adalbert from the end of the 19th century, decorated with a statue of St. Adalbert from the first half of the 18th century.

 Archaeology

 In 2003, the first Czech fossil bones of a non-avian dinosaur were found in an abandoned quarry in the municipality.
 These belong to a small ornithopod related to the popular genus Iguanodon.